Kingalao25/Executive-AI-Fellowship/Microsoft-Word-Copilot/Lesson-03-Exercise-02-Executive-Compression.md

 ## Exercise Completed

-Reduced a one-page executive briefing by approximately 30% without losing recommendations, risks, or strategic implications.
+Compressed a one-page executive briefing into a shorter, decision-ready document while preserving all strategic recommendations, identified risks, and executive actions.

 ## Skills Practiced